Do you know which CTA on your Shopify Store visitors click on the most?

 Well, all of these questions can be answered by AB testing!

-AB testing is one of the tools that can help you with conversion rate optimization.
+A/B testing, also known as split testing, is one of the tools that can help you with conversion rate optimization.

 FigPii, as a testing tool, can help you do all the testing that you need.